RIO SHOPPING CENTER

 Piedmont and North Avenues, North East

-Atlanta's RIO SHOPPING CENTER, or "RIO MALL", was built on a 7 acre plot, located 1.5 miles northeast of the Georgia Statehouse.
-Although often described as having a Midtown location, RIO MALL was technically in the city's Bedford-Pine district.
-In 2005, this area was renamed SoNo -"South of North (Avenue)"- a gentrified, more hip-sounding, heading.
+Atlanta's RIO SHOPPING CENTER, or "RIO MALL", was built on a 7 acre plot, located 1.5 miles northeast of the Georgia State House, at the northwestern edge of the city's Old North Ward district.

 Developed by Atlanta's Charles Ackerman & Company, the 250,000 square foot, community-sized complex was designed by Miami-based Arquitectonica, with landscaping done by San Francisco's Martha Schwartz.

 The open-air center consisted of 2 levels of retail, surrounding a large, partially-covered Center Court and Water Basin.
-Placed at regular intervals in the Basin were most of the mall's three hundred and fifty gold frogs.
-These faced a 40 foot-high geodesic dome structure, made of white metal tubing, which doubled as a mist fountain.
+Placed at regular intervals in the Basin were most of the mall's 350 gold frogs.
+These faced a 40-foot-high geodesic dome structure, made of white metal tubing, which doubled as a mist fountain.

-Before the mall was completed, Birnbaum and Ackerman & Company were at odds over the developer's desire to include commercial advertisements with Videowall imagery.
+Before the mall was completed, Birnbaum and Ackerman & Company had a major disagreement.
+The developer wanted to include commercial advertisements with Videowall imagery, an idea that was opposed by Ms. Birnbaum.
 The issue was eventually settled...there would be no ads.

-RIO MALL was officially dedicated in September 1988.
-Stores and services included Benetton, Camp Beverly Hills, Enrico's, High Country Outfitters, Carmine's, Coyote Cafe, Patio Hut Cafe, Wolf Camera, Tic-Tac-Toe T-shirts and The Crab House.
+RIO MALL was officially dedicated on April 29, 1989.
+Original stores and services included Benetton, Camp Beverly Hills, Enrico's, High Country Outfitters, Carmine's, Coyote Cafe, Patio Hut Cafe, Wolf Camera, Tic-Tac-Toe T-shirts and The Crab House.

-The shopping center, described as kitsch and quirky, was bequeathed several prestigious awards during 1989; the Atlanta Urban Design Commission's "Award of Excellence in Architecture", Atlanta Magazine's "Best Architectural Statement" and the American Society of Landscape Architects "Merit Award".
+The shopping center, described as kitsch and quirky, was bequeathed several prestigious awards.
+These included the Atlanta Urban Design Commission's "Award of Excellence in Architecture", Atlanta Magazine's "Best Architectural Statement" and the American Society of Landscape Architects "Merit Award".

 Nevertheless, RIO MALL failed to catch on with the buying public.
 The retail hub was controversial from the start.
-By mid-1990, its sales were ringing up disappointingly.
+Moreover, its overall sales were disappointing.
 In January 1993, the First National Bank of Boston foreclosed on the property.
 It was purchased by Atlanta architect Walter R. Davis.